 When Faced with Fraud on Your Account, Do You Know Your Banker?

-A few weeks ago, my family and I were preparing for a much-needed beach vacation.
-As I was getting dressed for work the day before we were set to leave, my wife came rushing into our bedroom, saying something was wrong with our bank account.
-As she handed me her cell phone, my stomach sank as I saw seven transactions in California totaling over $800.00.
-We live in Georgia, so it was not something we had done.
-To make matters worse, we were leaving for vacation in two days and needed that money for our trip.
-We experienced multiple emotions of fear, anger, and confusion.
-We worked hard for that money, and someone stole it from our account while we slept.
-Unfortunately, this is a situation many consumers have had to face.
-Fraud, especially debit card fraud, is as prevalent as ever.
-While financial institutions are taking numerous steps and adopting new technologies to protect their customers, the bad guys are constantly finding new ways to access money that isn't theirs.
-If you haven't had to deal with fraud on your account, it is not a question of if but when it will happen.
+A few weeks ago, one of our team members was preparing for a much-needed beach vacation.
+As they were getting dressed for work the day before they were set to leave, their spouse came rushing into the bedroom, saying something was wrong with their bank account.
+Handing over the cell phone, the team member's stomach sank as they saw seven transactions in California totaling over $800.00.
+Living in Georgia, it was clear these transactions were not theirs.
+To make matters worse, they were leaving for vacation in two days and needed that money for the trip.
+They experienced multiple emotions of fear, anger, and confusion.
+They had worked hard for that money, and someone had stolen it from their account while they slept.

 Knowing your banker can also help prevent fraud.
 Your banker will be familiar with your regular account activity and can notify you if they see any questionable activity.
-I also recommend keeping your banker informed of life events, such as travel or a child going to college.
+We recommend keeping your banker informed of life events, such as travel or a child going to college.
 Letting your banker know about these events can help them better understand your account activity and what measures you should take to prevent fraud.

 • Make sure your local branch staff knows you.